 There is nothing like a snowflake for getting into the Christmas spirit - even if you don't have real ones, you can make some for some rustic decor.

-The jig I designed for this project is a piece of scrap lumber, with holes predrilled, then the nails won't split it.
+The jig I designed for this project is a piece of scrap lumber, with holes pre-drilled, then the nails won't split it.
 In future, I might use plywood, where this wouldn't be a problem and it would be sturdier.

-The wire can be soft copper wire, salvaged from a demolition project, or tie wire (shown here).
 In the end, I decided it's a lot of work for what I was attempting, and I went with a simpler method to make stars instead.
 I would make these if I wasn't committed to making sixty of them!

 The forks in the top picture are an essential tool; you need them to pry off the wire from the jig.
 The metal gear is used for pressing the wire flat - any heavy metal object will do, as long as it's got a flat side.
+They will need some adjusting, and then the ends will be twisted together.
+See the wire techniques page, and look for the instructions on how to do a pigtail twist.

 These would be very interesting used as a motif set into a window frame, or used as a sun catcher.
 You could make them bigger for that.
+Hang them from the Christmas tree, or make them into a garland.
+Or, use them to accessorize a wreath.

-Would you like to make your own jig?
+Would you like to make your own jig for this fun craft?
 There's a diagram for that!
-Sign up below for instant access;

 Learn what it takes to be creative - we all have the gene but how do we develop it?
 Get the free guide!